sbtoonz/Trader_2.0/Thunderstore_Release/README.md

 ### V0.0.9
 * Add GUI elements to indicate if there is an inventory count of the item Inventory count example YML included with mod

+### V0.1.0
+* Added dragNdrop to the store screen UI element.
+You can now move it around the screen if you please